NOT UNDER THE LAW BUT UNDER GRACE

 We cannot mean that the Torah, the Law, has been abolished, for the new covenant is the writing of the spiritual intent of the Torah on our mind and heart.
 This hardly is an abolishing of the Torah in the sense of doing away with the moral laws of God!

-But this shall be the covenant that I will make with the house of Israel; After those days, saith the Lord, I will put my law [Torah] in their inner parts, and write it in their hearts; and will be their God, and they shall be my people.
+“But this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put My law [Torah] in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
 (Jeremiah 31:33)

 The idea that we are not under the Law but under grace is understood to mean that righteous behavior, while it is desirable or shows that we love Jesus, is not a determining factor of our salvation.
 We are saved by grace alone, it is maintained, and not by righteous behavior.
 If this is true, then the context of Romans 6:14 should support this concept.